Date attributes are organized within a hierarchy in each date dimension. For details, see Date Attribute Reference.

-Chronological date attributes — categorize data with respect to particular past or future chronologically ordered dates and time intervals.
-Chronological attributes include Date,Week/Year, Month/Year, Quarter/Year, and Year.
-These attributes might have values such as Q2/2012, 08/25/2008, or January 2015.
+Chronological date attributes categorize data with respect to particular past or future chronologically ordered dates and time intervals.
+Chronological attributes include

-The chart below shows a metric sliced by a chronological date attribute: Month/Year.
+The following chart shows a metric sliced by a chronological date attribute,

-Generic date attributes — contain categories that group together all data relating to the same recurring time intervals.
-Examples include all data relating to Mondays, all data relating to January of any year, or all data relating to Q4 of any year.
-Labeling options for generic attributes may allow you to present values as named or numerical categories (April or Apr or M1/Q2 or M4).
+Generic date attributes contain categories that group together all data relating to the same recurring time intervals.
+Examples include all data relating to Mondays, all data relating to January of any year, or all data relating to the fourth quarter of any year.
+Labeling options for generic attributes may allow you to present values as named or numerical categories (

 Date Attribute Hierarchy

-In the diagram above, Week/Year is not part of the greater chronological date attribute hierarchy because weeks often span across the ends of months, quarters, and years.
+In the picture above, Week/Year is not part of the greater chronological date attribute hierarchy.
+Week/Year is the only non-hierarchical chronological date attribute.
+It does not fit into the Year > Quarter > Month > Date hierarchy because weeks often span the beginning and end of a month (or quarter, or year).